 Since it was my first trip to the New Orleans, I did a lot of restaurant research to find the best spots — both local favorites and places with good accolades.
 I knew I wanted to try all kinds of Cajun and Creole dishes that I hadn’t had before like etouffee, po’boys, gumbo, oysters and red beans, and that means doing the leg work of research ahead of time.
 Thankfully, I saved most of my research to share with you!

-If you want an authentic, homey and damn-good Cajun experience, Lil Dizzy’s is the place to go.
+If you want a homey and damn-good soul food experience, Lil Dizzy’s is the place to go.
 Totally unassuming from the outside, this place has a vibe about it.
 You can just feel that this is a local favorite and a hidden gem.
 We went during the lunch buffet, and there were 3 different sets of police officers eating lunch here — you know it’s legit when cops are taking their lunch break here!
 I can’t overstate how delicious this classic creole food was.
 The fried chicken was some of the best I’ve ever had, the red beans were to die for, and the gumbo was so rich and flavorful.
 With friendly & welcoming service, this is a place that just feels right at home in New Orleans.

 Housed in a cozy old house, Atchafalaya offers up contemporary creole cuisine with live Jazz music on the weekends.
 It feels quintessentially New Orleans.
 You can stop by for brunch on the weekends or dinner during the week.
 They don’t accept reservations for brunch, so expect to wait.
 But when I finally did get sat, it was well worth the wait.
 The brightly acidic seafood po’boy was perfectly balanced and fresh, and the cocktails were tasty!